frePPLe/frepple/doc/user-guide/model-reference/operationplan-resources.rst

                                    | This can be either the setup required by this particular
                                      load, or the setup left by any previous loadplans on the resource.
+                                   | This is an export-only field.
+status           string            This field should have one of the following keywords:

+                                   - | proposed:
+                                     | Planned consumption computed by frePPLe.
+                                     | These records are output of the planning algorithm.

+                                   - | confirmed:
+                                     | Frozen consumption from the ERP that is completely locked.
+                                     | These records are input to the planning algorithm.

+                                   - | closed:
+                                     | Consumption has happened.
+                                     | These records are input to the planning algorithm.
 ================ ================= ===========================================================